-***As a disclaimer, I am not a healthcare professional or nutritionist.
-Healthy living and nutrition are hobbies of mine and this blog is my own personal experience.
+***As a disclaimer, I am an Integrative Nutrition Health Coach however, this blog is for informational purposes only, not medical advice as this blog is my own personal experience.
 For more information, please see my blog disclaimer.

 Like most women, I’ve struggled with that stubborn lower belly fat that never seems to go away!
 You think you’re eating healthy, exercising, not over-indulging; you’re losing weight but the pooch stays.
 From my experience, there’s no secret, magical diet that gets rid of it…it’s definitely a lifestyle change situation here.
 The phrase “abs are made in the kitchen” is so true!
 So, if you want to know how I got rid of my lower belly pooch, keep reading!
 (Also, just FYI, I’ve never been pregnant so my lower belly issue was not from pregnancy.
 This post is my experience getting rid of my lower belly fat.)